cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.4.3 =
+Added logic to bypass the rightpress discount plugin caching of prices

+= 7.4.2 =
+Changed logic of system price and sale system price attributes

+= 7.4.1 =
+Solved a PHP notice undefined variable

+= 7.4.0 =
+Solved a PHP is_type error

+= 7.3.9 =
+Added extra Moebel.be template fields

+= 7.3.8 =
+Fixed a Facebook pixel issue for the search page where for some theme's the search broke when no search results were returned.

+= 7.3.7 =
+Added JSON priceSpecification
+Fixed a fatal error where users added a flat rate shipping zone but forgot to set a shipping country.
+This issue has been fixed now.

 = 7.3.6 =
 Fixed a bug where an admin notice could be closed but the state was not being saved.